Emmanuelahdamilola/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 0x0C.
 Python - Almost a circle

-0x0C.
-Python - Almost a circle
-Python
-OOP
- By: Guillaume
- Weight: 1
- Project will start Aug 17, 2023 6:00 AM, must end by Aug 22, 2023 6:00 AM
- Checker will be released at Aug 21, 2023 6:00 PM Manual QA review must be done (request it when you are done with the project) An auto review will be launched at the deadline Background Context
+Background Context
 The AirBnB project is a big part of the Higher level curriculum.
 This project will help you be ready for it.